 The right-click menu on the instrument window includes many useful options: copying instrument values to the clipboard, logging instrument values, editing instrument properties etc.

 You can create instruments by using one of the options in the “Instruments and markers” main menu section.
 SIGVIEW supports the following instrument types:

-Marker at...: You can define X value from the signal and instrument will monitor Y value (for example, you can monitor FFT value on a certain frequency).
+Marker at...: You can define the X value from the signal and the instrument will monitor the Y value (for example, you can monitor FFT value on a certain frequency).

 Const: Creates an instrument with a constant numerical value.
-It can be used for expressions in
+This can be used for expressions in the Signal calculator.

 Standard deviation: Calculates the standard deviation of the visible part of the signal.

 Variance: Measure of the amount of variation within the signal values, equal to the square of the standard deviation.

 Skewness: Measure of symmetry, or more precisely, the lack of symmetry of distribution.
 A distribution, or data set, is symmetric if it looks the same to the left and right of the center point.
 The skewness for a normal distribution is zero, and any symmetric data should have a skewness near zero.
 Negative values for the skewness indicate data that are skewed left and positive values for the skewness indicate data that are skewed right.